-A third requirement (R3) often met is that instructors should be free to move around as in a conventional classroom To enable this, the instructor's camera should be a Pan-Tilt-Zoom camera in order to follow him/her as he/she moves.
+A third requirement (R3) often met is that instructors should be free to move around as in a conventional classroom.
+To enable this, the instructor's camera should be a Pan-Tilt-Zoom camera in order to follow him/her as he/she moves.
 A wireless microphone should also be used by the instructor to facilitate his/her movement.
 The instructor's camera could support autotracking as well.
 In this case, no cameraman or technician is required for the camera control.

-5.2 Instructor's interaction with students
+5.2.
+Instructor's interaction with students

-Instructors interact with students when students ask questions or participate in a conversation with the instructor.
-In this state of a teleteaching interaction, all remote participants should be able to have audio and visual (less priority in comparison to audio) contact with the person who participates in the dialogue with the instructor (R4).
-This requirement is being fulfilled in two ways:
+Instructors interact with students, when students ask questions or participates in a conversation with the instructor.
+In this state of a teleteaching interaction, all remote participants should have audio and visual (less priority in comparison to audio) contact with the person participating in the dialogue with the instructor (R4).
+This requirement can be fulfilled in two ways:

-- 1. By operating the MCU in the automatic video switching mode.
-Because of the audio mixing, the participants listen to the dialogue immediately.
-The visual contact is realised after a person's continuous speaking for two seconds.
-This time is required in order for the MCU to declare who the speaker is, and switch speaker's video stream to the remote participants. - 2.
+- By operating the MCU in the automatic video switching mode.
+Due to the audio mixing, the participants listen to the dialogue immediately.
+The visual contact is realised after a person continuously speaks for two seconds.
+This time is required in order for the MCU to determine who the speaker is, and switch the speaker's video stream to the remote participants. - 2.
 By operating the MCU in the chair control mode.
-In this mode the chairperson grants the floor to the person's workspace terminal.
-The audio and video stream is immediately switched to all participants.
+In this mode the chairperson grants the floor to the person speaking and their workspace terminal.
+The audio and video stream is then switched immediately to all participants.

 A major problem arises when a student/participant wishes to ask for the floor (R5).
 Floor control and request is enabled only in the chair control mode.
 Only the operator of the H.323 room terminal is able to request the floor.
-Thus, the operator has to request the floor on behalf of a student but this will discourage the students' active participation in the lecture.
+Thus, the operator has to request the floor on behalf of a student and this may discourage the student's active participation in the lecture.